 Privileged to take private lessons at Mr. Parker's home in Pasadena, Mr. Hale remembers SMA Parker as more than someone with knowledge.
 He was someone who inspired you to continue learning after he was gone.

 Mr. Parker sighed Mr. Hales certificates for 1st and 2nd Degree Black Belt, in the IKKA, as his personal instructor.

 Mohamad Tabatabai awarded Mr. Hale his 5th-degree black belt in 2007.
 Friends and classmates from the time they were colored belts, Mr. Hale considers Mr. Tabatabai as one of his closest friends in and out of the art.

 Master of the Art, Tony Martinez Sr. awarded Mr. Hale his 7th Degree Black Belt in 2010.
 In doing so he gave Mr. Hale his personal belt which he had worn as a 5th through 7th.
 Mr. Martinez has been actively and consistently teaching Ed Parker's Kenpo for almost sixty years.

-I was also awarded a 7th Degree Black Belt from Master of the Art, Rick Hughes, who I've known since the early eighties.
-Mr. Hughes is President of the American Silver Tiger Kenpo Association and currently my personal instructor.
+Mr. Hale was also awarded a 7th Degree Black Belt from Master of the Art, Rick Hughes.
+Mr. Hughes is President of the American Silver Tiger Kenpo Association and currently one of Mr. Hales's personal instructors.